hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMEditEventDialog.class/README.md

-CALEditEventDialog is a CALEventDialog window for editing an existing event.
+SCMEditEventDialog is a SCMEditEventDialog window for editing an existing event.

-Instance Variables
-	oldEvent: 	aCALEvent

-oldEvent
-	- the CALEvent to be edited